Why is Body Language Relevant?

 - American leg cross - the 'American' or 'Figure-4' leg cross entails the supporting leg being crossed just above the knee by the ankle or lower calf of the crossing leg.
 This makes a figure-4 shape, hence the name.
 The posture is called the American leg cross because of its supposed popularity in the US compared to the UK, notably among males.

 - Anthropology - the study of humankind in all respects - especially culturally, socially and in evolutionary terms, and how these key aspects inter-relate.
 The word anthropology is from Greek Anthropos meaning human being.
-Anthropology, like psychology and ethnology and ethology, is a science which over-arches the study of body language and provides useful (and for serious students, essential) context for understanding the reasons and purposes of body language.
+Anthropology, like psychology and ethnology and ethology, is a science that over-arches the study of body language and provides useful (and for serious students, essential) context for understanding the reasons and purposes of body language.
 Anthropology has been studied one way or another for thousands of years and became established under that name in the 1500s.
 The Human Genome project, which basically mapped the human genetic code (started 1990, completed in 2003, and ongoing) is probably the largest anthropological study ever performed.

 - Asymmetric/asymmetry - describing gestures or facial expressions, especially a smile, that are not symmetrical (equal on both sides), which tends to indicate incongruence or a mixed-signal and not what it might initially seem to mean.